 Many people don’t consider how setting themselves financial rules can actually benefit them.
 Especially in their personal lives.

-But when you take a moment to consider the effects these rules can have, it really isn’t surprising.
+But when you take a moment to consider the effects these financial rules of thumb can have, it really isn’t surprising.

 Below are my seven golden rules of money, and each has worked really well for me over the years.